 |

-To install the amplifier you take the
+To install the amplifier you first

 Power comes from the on / off switch on the front panel.
 Set